dmgudeman/CourseraFrontEndJavascriptFrameworksAngularJSAssignment02/README.md

-Third  assignment for the Coursera course of Front End Frameworks - AngularJS
+Second assignment for the Coursera course of Front End Frameworks - AngularJS